Co-op store workers are currently bringing a claim against the Co-op for equal pay.

 What is the claim about?

-It’s about the work of store staff being of ‘equal value’ to the work done by colleagues in the distribution centres / logistic depots and that they should be paid the same.
+It’s about the work of store staff being of ‘equal value’ to the work done by colleagues in the distribution centre and that they should be paid the same.

 A successful claim needs to show that: